 The vaporizer pressure chamber is submerged in a hot water bath at approximately 180°F (82°C).
 Water bath temperature can be adjusted depending on feed rate requirements and also can be set lower during standby usage.
-As the liquid chlorine flows into the pressure chamber it is vaporized by contact with the hot walls of the chamber.
+As the liquid chlorine flows into the pressure chamber it is vaporized on contact with the hot walls of the chamber.
+The resultant gas chlorine is then superheated as it travels out of the vaporizer before flowing downstream to the process (See Figure 2).
 The rate at which chlorine passes through the chamber is dictated by the chemical feed rate of the system.
 Initially the liquid chlorine level in the pressure chamber will rise until the heat transfer rate from the pressure chamber walls to the liquid chlorine is sufficient to balance the chemical feed rate of the system.
-If the liquid chlorine level rises above this equilibrium level (or if feed rate demand of the system is reduced) then chlorine gas pressure inside the chamber will build up and push the liquid chlorine level back until a new equilibrium level is established.
-As the chlorine feed rate is increased, the gas pressure will fall causing the liquid level to rise, and as the liquid chlorine level rises the heat transfer surface area increases between the liquid chlorine and the pressure chamber walls until an equilibrium level is reached.
+If the liquid chlorine level rises above this equilibrium level (or if feed rate demand of the system is reduced) then chlorine gas pressure inside the chamber will build up and push the liquid chlorine level back until a new equilibrium level is reached.
+As the chlorine feed rate is increased, gas pressure will fall causing the liquid level to rise, and as the liquid chlorine level rises the heat transfer surface area increases between the liquid chlorine and the pressure chamber walls until an equilibrium level is reached.
 Therefore, the size of the inner chamber and its ability to transfer heat to the liquid chlorine determines the feed rate capacity of the vaporizer.

-Note: Exceeding this feed rate capacity risks the liquid level rising above the height of the chlorine pressure chamber and flooding liquid chlorine past the vaporizer.
+IMPORTANT: Exceeding this feed rate capacity risks the liquid level rising above the height of the chlorine pressure chamber and flooding liquid chlorine past the vaporizer.